Gulf of Mannar Marine National Park: Habitation

 The islands are uninhabited except for Krusadai, Musal and Nallathanni islands where antipoaching sheds are operating.
 Along the coast near the park there are about 125 villages which support about 100,000 people who are mainly Marakeyars, a local community principally engaged in fishing.

 Habitat degradation

 Experts say that Vaan Island, one of the four islands of the Tuticorn group, has split in two and if immediate efforts are not taken then the island would soon vanish under the sea.
 Vaan Island, which is the southernmost of the 21 islands in the Gulf of Mannar, was initially spread across 16 hectares, but had shrunk alarmingly by around 10.3 hectares to its current 5.7 hectares in less than three decades.
-According to J K Patterson Edward, director of Suganthi Devadasan Marine Research Institute (SDMRI), Tuticorin,"Rampant coral mining by people of the fishing villages along the coast is the main cause of the devastation to the island.
+According to J K Patterson Edward, director of Suganthi Devadasan Marine Research Institute, Tuticorin, "Rampant coral mining by people of the fishing villages along the coast is the main cause of the devastation to the island.
 Coral mining was banned in 2005, but the damage had already been done."
 Two of the 21 islands have already submerged around a decade ago.